 Medford Area Senior High provides English Language Development courses and support for English Language Learners.
 Classification as an English Language Learner is contingent upon limited English Language Proficiency due to an exposure to a language other than English.
 English Language Proficiency is evaluated through a WIDA Screener language assessment if a language other than English is indicated on the Home Language Survey.
 Scheduling for individual courses and English Language Development support is accomplished with the assistance of the ELL teachers responsible for the program.
 Courses and/or supports are dependent upon the student's Language Development Plan.
-Services may be provided within the regular classroom setting (as suggested by the ELL teacher) without the presence of the ELL teacher, or in a class taught by the ELL teacher.
+Services may be provided within the regular classroom setting (as suggested by the ELL teacher) without the presence of the ELL teacher, with the presence of the ELL teacher, or in a class taught by the ELL teacher.